MMosquito/Four_WINE-Os/README.md

 ## WHY:  Quality of Portugal wines?

 ## QUESTIONS
-  * How do various properties affect the quality rating of Portugal wines?
+  * How do various chemical properties affect the quality rating of Portugal wines?
   * How to classify the Portugal Wines?